Online Training and Assessment

 Online training can provide a flexible and cost-effective resource to upskill or retrain at any time.
 However, before online training is purchased and carried out consideration must be given to the way the training will be assessed and certificated.

 As a certification body the ECS MUST have auditable documented evidence to support each application for an ECS card in the form of a certificate that the course exam has been successfully passed.
-The examination requirement, set by OFQUAL, is that the delegate is first who they say there are and second has completed the examination themselves with no external help or coaching.
+The examination requirement, set by the appropriate regulator, is that the delegate is first who they say there are and second has completed the examination themselves with no external help or coaching.

 The issue we have is not about the training but how the examination or assessment has been carried out and is validated.

-This is a matter for the awarding organisation that will have requirements put on them by OFQUAL for controlled invigilated examinations.
+This is a matter for the awarding organisation that will have requirements put on them by the appropriate regulator for controlled invigilated examinations.

 Invigilation via standard video conferencing IS NOT ACEPTABLE and must not be used to invigilate and exam.